Zephni/TriggerOnViewJS/README.md

 #### 2. Include the script into your page (Source depends on where it was installed)
-Place this somewhere after JQuery
+Place this somewhere within your head tags

 `<script src="/vendor/zephni/triggeronview.js"></script>`